 Assistant Professor of Psychology

 Colorado State University

-Dr. Cigularov is a graduate of the Occupational Health Psychology Training Program at Colorado State University and a member of the Safety Management Applied Research Team(SMART).Please see Dr. Cigularov’s CV for detailed background information.
+Dr. Cigularov is a graduate of the Occupational Health Psychology Training Program at Colorado State University.Please see Dr. Cigularov’s CV for detailed background information.

 Room 346H, Mills Godwin Building

 Norfolk, VA 23529-0267